threefoldtecharchive/0-autobuilder/README.md

 You need to specify webhook to point to this webserice, the endpoint is: `/build/[project]/hook`. `[project]` is an arbitrary name.

 ## Neasted Docker
-This service use Docker to build the kernels, it needs a working docker.
+This service use Docker to build targets, it needs a working docker.
 If you are already running this service in a docker, you'll need to gives access to host's docker (via volume or tcp).

-To get the kernel from the docker, a mount volume (temporary directory) is used to achieve this.
-Of course if you are on a container already, the root of your container is not the same root as the host, the temporary directory will be created on the host and not on your container, to fix this issue, you need to configure `TMP_DIRECTORY` to a shared directory between container and host.
+To get the artifacts from the docker, a mount volume (temporary directory) is used to achieve this.
+Of course if you are on a container already, the root of your container is not the same root as the host, the temporary directory will be created on the host and not on your container, to fix this issue, you need to configure `TMP_DIRECTORY` to points to a shared directory between container and host.

 ## Monitor
+### Web Logs
 The endpoint `/monitor` will shows you in (nearly) realtime what's currently going on and previous build process

 You can reach some logs and specific build status with:
 - `/build/history`
 - `/build/status`
 - `/build/logs/<project>/<name>/<branch>`

+### GitHub Statuses
+Moreover, webservice will update github statuses according to the build process.
+Status like **success**, **error** and **pending*** will be forwarded to GitHub and full-logs url will be dispatched as well.
+You can use this service to authorize Pull Requests only on success build.

 ## Documentation